Our Green Credentials

 car to site only which reduces their carbon footprint.
 There is a Hadrian’s Wall bus,

-the AD122 which stops close to the site (in season) and allows guests to visit
+the AD122 which stops at the campsite entrance and allows guests to visit

-the local attractions without needing to take their car.
+the Nearby Attractions without needing to take their car.
 The local train

 attractions to encourage guests to stay local and reduce their fuel emissions.
-Check out our BLOG for some ideas around car-free camping at Herding Hill Farm.
+Check out our BLOG for some ideas around "Car-free glamping at Herding Hill Farm".

 We have extended our amenity block to provide additional indoor facilities for